-Cats are susceptible to several skin conditions, and as many skin diseases have similar symptoms.
-To determine the type and underlying cause of the schikin problem, several diagnostic tests are available.
+Cats are susceptible to several skin conditions, and many skin diseases have similar symptoms.
+To determine the type and underlying cause of the skin problem, several diagnostic tests are available.
 We look at common tests used to diagnose skin conditions in cats.

 The veterinarian will perform a physical examination of the cat and obtain a medical history from you; questions may include:

 - What parasite treatment are you using?

 - Miliary dermatitis (firm, scabs often located on the cat’s back, close to the base of the tail)

 - Scabs (especially on the neck and back)

 - Fleas or flea dirt in the coat, or salt and pepper debris (flea eggs and feces) in or around the cat’s sleeping area

 Fleas are a common parasite in cats, and many will develop an allergy to flea saliva when the flea feeds on the cat.